applidium/spec_tracker/README.md

 +-------------+--------------------------------------------+-------------+
 ```

+Help to configure the report command :

+    $ spec_tracker help report

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.